Iceland, Europe -

 Blue Lagoon and Whale Watching (Day 13):

-Celebrate the journey by taking a whale watching tour near Reykjavik and then pamper ourselves with a dip in the therapeutic natural hot spring pools at Blue Lagoon.
+Celebrate the journey by taking a whale watching tour near Reykjavik and then pamper ourselves with a dip in the therapeutic hot spring pools at Blue Lagoon.

 Departure (Day 14):